 In his seminal article "Sorting out the Goodell Companies," Kenneth Cope writes that the Goodell-Pratt Company became part owner of the Goodell Manufacturing Company in 1903 and sole distributor of its tools.(20) Certainly the distribution arrangement belongs to the latter part of Goodell Manufacturing's history.
 For its first fourteen years, the company published its own circulars and price lists, and advertisements for the Goodell Boring Tool, the company's cut-off tool, its center punch and miter boxes appeared in trade journals directing readers to the company's Main Street address.
 These tools, which defined Goodell Manufacturing's line of products, did not appear in Goodell-Pratt Company catalogs until 1917, the year after Henry Goodell's retirement from an active role in the business.

 The Goodell Mfg.
 Company's all-steel miter box, patented by Henry E. Goodell in 1904, was touted for the quality of its construction and its resistance to breakage.
 As anyone who has given a cast iron miter box hard usage might attest, careless transportation and setup can result in the destruction of its more delicate parts—especially the legs that support the table.
 The steel components of Goodell's miter box were far more durable.
 A premium tool so popular that it was still marketed when the Goodell-Pratt Company was absorbed by the Millers Falls Company, the Goodell All-Steel Miter Box—now identified as a Millers Falls product—was sold until the latter 1940s when a re-design eliminated many of its distinctive features.
 Goodell Manufacturing brought out a second, cheaper miter box in 1910 when Henry Goodell was issued United States Letters Patent No. 978,576 for an iron miter box equipped with saw guides adjustable for blades of various thicknesses.
 This later tool was marketed as the Greenfield Miter Box, and it, too, was picked up by the Goodell-Pratt Company in 1917.
 Shortly afterward, Goodell-Pratt eliminated the Greenfield designation and re-named the box the Model 1000.
-The Model 1000 was dropped from the Goodell-Pratt lineup sometime between 1928 and 1930 and replaced with another inexpensive model.
+The company dropped the Model 1000 from the lineup between 1928 and 1930, replacing it with another inexpensive miter box.

 Goodell Manufacturing's Greenfield Drill Chuck, in production by 1912 and added to the Goodell-Pratt catalog in 1917, was a machinist's dream.
 With a one-piece shell, concealed threads and double ball bearings, the chuck tightened well with minimal pressure, and its jaws centered easily and accurately.
 In some ways, the quality of the chuck was a reflection of the quality of the operation as a whole.
 The Goodell Manufacturing Company made good products was known as a good place to work.
 Turnover was low; its machinists were valued, and it was proud of its status as a unionized factory.
 Though a small enterprise, employees worked nine-hour days; they received time and a half for overtime and double time for Sundays.
 Its agreement with the International Association of Machinists required a minimum of one apprentice for the factory or one for every five journeymen.
 A typical apprenticeship lasted four years, after which the employee achieved journeyman pay status; the shop employed only union members as skilled workers.(21) At the time, the Goodell Manufacturing Company was considered a model of a progressive business.